astroboyReloaded/CoinStats/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Top 100 cryptocurrencies in convertion filter.
+- Price charts for each coin in different timeframes.
-- Critical Market data in differents currencies for each coin.
+- Critical Market data in different currencies for each coin.
-- Price charts for each coin.
 - Data about each of the top 3 coins for each category in **Categories**

 <!-- CONTRIBUTING -->